 Apart from her lifelong passion for the arts, in particular music and dance, she has had a long-standing interest in mentorship and in helping young artists make the transition to their professional fields.
 She has worked independently as a personal development coach, where her clients have included both students and established artists.

-Jukka-Pekka Saraste — Co-Founder
+Jukka-Pekka Saraste — Co-Founder and Artistic Director

 Jukka-Pekka Saraste was born in Heinola, Finland.
 He was Co-Principal Second Violinist with the Finnish Radio Symphony Orchestra while training to be a conductor with Jorma Panula at the Sibelius Academy in Helsinki.
 He was also a leader in various chamber music groups in Finland during this time.